AriFordsham/GHCWiki/building/platforms/windows.md

 # Windows platforms: Cygwin, MSYS, and MinGW

+Warning.
+This page, although still useful, is somewhat out of date.
+There have been multiple forks in this space.
+We currently use [ MSYS2](http://sourceforge.net/projects/msys2/) instead of [ MSYS(1)](http://mingw.org/wiki/MSYS) and [ MinGW-W64](http://mingw-w64.org/) instead of the original [ MinGW](http://mingw.org/).
+And Cygwin is no longer supported for building GHC.

 The build system is built around UNIX Makefiles.
 Because it's not native, the Windows situation for building GHC is a little confusing.
 This section tries to outline the situation for building GHC on Windows.